What is the difference between CHSP and Home Care Packages?

 If you’re interested in getting some home care, you’ve likely heard of the terms ‘Home Care Package’ and ‘Commonwealth Home Support Program.’

-Both options have the same overall objective: to help older Australians to continue living independently in their own homes.
-However, they each incorporate different levels of support and have different eligibility criteria and payment systems.
+Home Care Packages (HCP) and Commonwealth Home Support Programme (CHSP) both have the same overall objective: to help older Australians to continue living independently at home.
+However, they each incorporate different levels of care and support and have different eligibility criteria and payment systems.

 So, what’s the difference, and what option is best for you?

 The Commonwealth Home Support Program (CHSP) is funded by the Australian Government and is an entry-level program that aims to:

 - help people live as independently as possible

 - focus on working with people to do things for themselves, rather than doing things for them

 - give a small amount of home care assistance to a large number of people.

 Services offered through CHSP will be dependent on individual needs.
 The assessment process is a personal assessment that a qualified aged care assessment team can perform in a home setting.
 This will determine how you want to improve your overall health.
 A GP or specialist can also work for the Regional Assessment Service (RAS) in this respect.